How exactly does a one-ton Liberty Bell replica disappear?

 Virginia and Maryland both ceded land, and a Capital city, under the control of Congress, was established.

-From 1790 to today, District residents have sough more control over their own governance and congressional representation.
+From 1790 to today, District residents have sought more control over their own governance and congressional representation.
 Washingtonians finally gained the right to vote for president in 1964, and have been able to elect their own mayor only since 1975.
-To this day, Washington — a city the size of Paris with a population bigger than Wyoming or Vermont — pays taxes like the rest of us, but has no voting representation in Congress.
+Washington — a city the size of Paris with a population bigger than Wyoming or Vermont — pays taxes like the rest of us.
+But with no voting representation in Congress, DC residents have no say in declaring the wars they fight and die in or in levying the taxes they pay.
 The slogan “Taxation without representation” has adorned District license plates since 2000.

 In this light, one can totally chalk up the bell’s disappearance to the historic discord between local and federal governance.